-- · increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - various legislative or regulatory actions; - the ability of GenOn Energy, Inc. (GenOn) and its subsidiaries to satisfy their obligations in respect of GenOn's indemnity obligations to us; - the ability of REPs, including REP affiliates of NRG Energy, Inc. and REP affiliates of Energy Future Holdings Corp., which are our two largest customers, to satisfy their obligations to us and our subsidiaries; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from future natural disasters such as hurricanes and the timing of recovery of such restoration costs; - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2011 10-K.
+- increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - · various legislative or regulatory actions; - the ability of GenOn Energy, Inc. (GenOn) and its subsidiaries to satisfy their obligations in respect of GenOn's indemnity obligations to us; - the ability of REPs, including REP affiliates of NRG Energy, Inc. and Energy Future Holdings Corp., which are our two largest customers, to satisfy their obligations to us and our subsidiaries; - the outcome of litigation brought by and against us; - restoration costs and revenue losses resulting from future natural disasters such as hurricanes and the timing of recovery of such restoration costs; - various other risks identified in "Risk Factors" in Item 1A of Part I of our 2012 Form 10-K and in Item 1A of Part II of this Form 10-Q.